jundalisay/spblist/content/en/research/hawking/grand/part-08.md

 ---
 heading: Part 8
-title: "The Primordial Universe"
+title: "The Game of Life"
-description: ""
+description: "The Game of Life was invented in 1970 by a young mathematician at Cambridge named John Conway"
 weight: 44
 image: /covers/design.jpg
 ---